F-Stack/f-stack/dpdk/doc/guides/nics/tap.rst

 for each interface string containing ``mac=fixed``.
 The MAC address is formatted as 00:'d':'t':'a':'p':[00-FF].
 Convert the characters to hex and you get the actual MAC address: ``00:64:74:61:70:[00-FF]``.

+   --vdev=net_tap0,mac="00:64:74:61:70:11"

+The MAC address will have a user value passed as string.
+The MAC address is in format with delimeter ``:``.
+The string is byte converted to hex and you get the actual MAC address: ``00:64:74:61:70:11``.

 It is possible to specify a remote netdevice to capture packets from by adding ``remote=foo1``, for example::